Fall 2018 Graduate Student Travel Grant Application for travel occurring September 01, 2018 through January 31, 2019

-The College of Arts and Sciences will award competitive travel grants for College of Arts & Sciences graduate students to attend conferences, meetings, workshops, external collaborations, and shipping costs for transport of originally created pieces to exhibitions.
+The College of Arts and Sciences will award competitive travel grants for College of Arts & Sciences graduate students to attend performance opportunities, conferences, meetings, workshops, external collaborations, shipping costs for transport of originally created pieces to exhibitions, and other professional activities in support of the student’s advancement toward degree completion.
 The maximum award amount is $500.
 It is important to note that this award is not intended to cover a student’s complete expenses.
 Students are encouraged to apply for additional support from the Graduate Student Council, the Graduate School, ASNMSU, their advisors, departments, or, if available, through the conference organizing committee or external collaborators.

-The Arts and Sciences Graduate Student Travel Grants are designed to help defray travel, hotel, per diem, and shipping costs in order to increase opportunity for students to attend conferences, workshops, collaborations, and/or exhibits with the purpose of advancing their careers.
-There are a limited number of grants available.
+The Arts and Sciences Graduate Student Travel Grants are designed to help defray travel, hotel, per diem, and shipping costs in order to increase opportunity for students to attend performance opportunities, conferences, workshops, collaborations, and/or exhibits (or transport of original works to exhibitions) with the purpose of advancing their careers.
+The list of types of participation is not intended to be exclusionary; if you have a question about how your travel motivation fits with the intention of the Travel Grant program please ask that question of Dr. Jim Murphy at email@example.com.

 To apply for an Arts and Sciences Graduate Student Travel Grant the applicant must be a full time graduate student in good academic standing (minimum NMSU graduate GPA of 3.0) in an accredited graduate program in an academic department of the College of Arts and Sciences.
 Both Doctoral and Masters students are eligible to apply.
 Good Academic Standing (cumulative GPA of 3.0 or above) must be maintained through the lifetime of the grant.

-Applicants who have been successfully awarded an Arts and Sciences Graduate Student Travel Grant in the previous three Travel Grant opportunities (Spring 2017, Summer 2017 and Fall 2018) are not eligible receive a Grant award.
+Applicants who were awarded an Arts and Sciences Graduate Student Travel Grant in the previous year’s Travel Grant opportunities (Fall 2017, Spring 2018) are not eligible to receive a Fall 2018 Travel Grant award.
 [A listing of recent recipients is included at the end of this document.]
-Preference may be given to students who have not received a Travel Grant award in the past two years.
+Selection preference may be given to students who have not received a Travel Grant award in the past two years.

 Arts and Sciences Graduate Student Travel Grants cannot be used to reimburse expenses incurred prior to or after the stated travel dates for this specific solicitation.